-The number of hotels in the United States has increased over the years.
+Despite the economic downturn brought by the pandemic, the number of hotels in the United States continues to increase.
 Hotels must establish their competitive advantage to succeed amidst tough competition.
 Hotels have gained serious competition since the launch of Airbnb.
 Airbnb provides a convenient solution for guests looking for freedom, affordability, and a more culturally rich travel experience.

 To compete with Airbnb, hotels need to highlight the services they offer that Airbnbs do not, such as consistent customer service, amenities (pool, Wi-Fi, gym, restaurants, room service, etc.), as well as trust and safety.

 The goal of every business is to satisfy customer demand.
 However, understanding customer behaviors is one of the challenges that hoteliers face.
 Customer demands and expectations change all the time.
 More people are getting more impatient, especially with the emergence of technology.
 With that said, the ever-changing expectations and demands are a few of the biggest challenges hoteliers face.

 It’s tough to meet every trend and demands.
 However, it’s important to cover the basics to ensure your customers will have a pleasant stay.
 Fast Wi-Fi, personalized service, fast check-ins and check-out process, entertainment, as well as other unique services are crucial to improving your customer satisfaction.